20kdc/gabien-common/BUILD.md

 ### Shell & First Compile (Unix)

-The environment activation script has been tested on bash and probably maybe should work on `zsh`.
+The environment activation script is generally used on bash and at time of writing works on `zsh`.

-You can run `. ./bin/activate` (similar to a Python venv) or `. ./bin/activate`
+You can run `. ./bin/activate` (similar to a Python venv)

 This will setup the GaBIEn command-line environment, including putting the `JAVA_1_8_HOME` JDK and the tools in `bin/` into PATH.

 You will see `GE ` at your prompt.
 You can now run `gabien-do ready`.

+You can also use `gabien-do check` to check for common installation issues.

 ### Shell & First Compile (Windows)

 `bin\activate` (or `call bin\activate` from scripts), similar to Unixes.

-You can then run `gabien-do ready` (or `call gabien-do ready` from scripts).
+You can then run `gabien-do ready` (or `call gabien-do ready` from scripts), and also `gabien-do check` as usual.

 ## Eclipse IDE